-Welcome to the FiscoBridge FAQ page!
-Here we answer the most common questions about FiscoBridge, a Sales Data Controller (SDC) software that integrates with your Point of Sale (POS) system to ensure fiscal compliance.
+Welcome to the FiscoBridge FAQ.
+Find answers to the most common questions about FiscoBridge SDC — the Sales Data Controller software that integrates with your Point of Sale to ensure fiscal compliance.

-FiscoBridge SDC is a certified Sales Data Controller software that connects POS systems to tax authority systems for fiscalization and compliant invoice reporting.
+FiscoBridge SDC is an accredited Sales Data Controller software that connects POS systems to tax authority systems for fiscalization and compliant invoice reporting.
 It acts as a bridge between the POS and the tax authority platform, ensuring invoices are signed, reported, and fiscal receipts are generated according to regulations.

-SDC stands for Sales Data Controller, which is a certified system that transmits invoice data from a POS to the tax authority for fiscalization.
+SDC stands for Sales Data Controller, which is an accredited system that transmits invoice data from a POS to the tax authority for fiscalization.
 An SDC ensures that sales data is securely reported and that fiscal receipts are generated in compliance with local tax rules.

 VMS v3 fiscalization in Fiji is the third-generation VAT Monitoring System that requires businesses to report invoices electronically to the tax authority in real time or near real time.
 It ensures transparency, proper VAT reporting, and secure tracking of business transactions.